 Upon our return from our trip, I had a two-hour phone conversation with Jess’s case manager.
-Finally I said “okay, I give up, I will agree to fully support the PEC system, but you have to make all the words that Jess is using in her pointing book”.
+Finally, I said, “okay, I give up, I will agree to fully support the PEC system, but you have to make all the words that Jess is using in her pointing book”.
 They agreed and asked me to make a list.
 I stopped counting when I got to 200 words.
-School never made the PECs.
+The school never made the PECs.
 We were at a stalemate.

 From our experience, schools really don’t like parents talking to other parents.
 They don’t want you to learn about other services that are available, such as home support.
 Services cost money.
 If you don’t know how to ask, you don’t get, thus you don’t cost your district $$.
 It took me till Jess was nearly aging out of school to realize that “unless it is put into writing, it doesn’t exist”.
 Put every request in writing!

 We had our first meeting with Heidi before Christmas break.
 I nearly canceled this appointment.
 Jess just had her wisdom teeth removed and was home recuperating.
 The night before the meeting, I looked at the lite version of SFY.
 It gives a very basic idea as to how the program is set up, but since it is unlike anything else, it’s hard to appreciate how powerful it is.
 At first glance, the buttons appear small and Jess couldn’t isolate a finger, why would I think she could do this?
-Thank goodness, curiosity kept me from cancelling.
+Then I read about the two SLP’s that created SFY.
+Previously, they worked as AAC evaluators which meant they were well versed in all that was available.
+When the iPad became available, they knew that they could make something better.
+They knew what didn’t work with other programs, as well as what was needed.
+Thank goodness, curiosity kept me from canceling our appointment.

 What makes this fascinating is that there are 4,000 words Jess could have found.
 She got a reaction out of me by saying “exceptional” and this motivated her to find the word again.
 Finding a word that doesn’t exactly have a picture icon that everyone knows means “exceptional” is pretty impressive to repeat.
 Heidi knew right off that SFY would be a good match for Jess, but I was too uneducated to understand what I just witnessed.
 However, suddenly this all made sense.
 Jess had access to words that no one would think to program for her.
 For Jess to have the ability to find the words she wants makes communication that much stronger and encourages her to connect.
 Up until now, her world was silent.
 Now, she would have a voice.

-We went from using a full sized iPad with a homemade key guard (my husband is an engineer and made a prototype.
+We went from using a full-sized iPad with a homemade keyguard (my husband is an engineer and made a prototype.
 Unfortunately, the shop that he found to make this did not have the proper machines to reproduce more).
 This screen guard made the iPad less sensitive.
 At the time, Jess did not isolate her pointing finger well.
-It had been our hope to make this available to other families, but we couldn’t get passed the prototype with the vendor.
+It had been our hope to make this available to other families, but we couldn’t get past the prototype with the vendor.

-Presently, Jess is now using the mini iPad without a key guard.
-We had been hesitant to send the mini out in the community for reasons I won’t go into now.
+Presently, Jess is now using the mini iPad without a keyguard.
+We had been hesitant to send the mini out into the community for reasons I won’t go into now.
 Mini-me is less bulky and doesn’t make her look like Flavor Flav

 We are witnessing Jess achieve milestones on a weekly basis.
 She is becoming more independent and her world has grown.
 Thanks to a sophisticated AAC/SFY, Jessie’s future is bright.